A new variational principle for the Euclidean distance function: Linear approach to the non-linear eikonal problem: Fast computation of the derivatives of the distance function

+where $f_{r}(X)$ is as defined in (\ref{eq:fcfsfr}).
 Since we can efficiently compute the first and second derivatives of the approximate Euclidean distance function everywhere on a regular grid, we can also compute derived quantities such as curvature (Gaussian, mean and principal curvatures) for the two-dimensional surface $S(X)$ computed at the grid locations $X$.
-In Section~\ref{sec:Experiments}, we visualize the derivatives for certain shape silhouettes.
+In Section~\ref{sec:Experiments} we visualize the derivatives for certain shape silhouettes.